Metropolitan Board of Works

-The Metropolitan Board of Works (MBW) was the upper tier of local government for what later became Inner London between 1856 and 1889, primarily responsible for upgrading infrastructure.
+The Metropolitan Board of Works (MBW) was created in 1855 as the upper tier of local government in the area that later became Inner London, taking charge of public works.
+The metropolis which the board served included large parts of Middlesex, Surrey, and Kent, lying around the medieval-sized City of London and the larger City of Westminster, and also the areas to the south of the River Thames which were mostly built-up by 1855.

+Plans to enact a similar body had failed in 1837, but Parliament finally passed the Metropolis Management Act 1855, which dissolved the short-lived Metropolitan Buildings Office and Metropolitan Commission of Sewers and made the new Board effective as of December of that year.
+The Board endured until it was succeeded by the directly elected London County Council in March 1889, created by the Local Government Act 1888.

+The Board's principal responsibility was to provide infrastructure to cope with the rapid growth of the metropolis, which it accomplished with varying degrees of success.
 It also had a parks and open spaces committee which set aside and opened up several landmark parks.
-The metropolis which the board served included substantial parts of Middlesex, Surrey and Kent throughout the 33 years leading up to the advent of county councils.
-This urban zone lay around the medieval-sized City of London.
-Plans to enact a similar body had failed in 1837, but Parliament finally passed the Metropolis Management Act 1855, which dissolved a short-lived building office and a sewers commission, and made the Board effective as of December that year.
-The Board endured until it was succeeded by the directly elected London County Council in March 1889.

-Its principal responsibility was to provide infrastructure to cope with the rapid growth of the metropolis, which it accomplished with varying degrees of success.
-The MBW was co-opted from boards, districts of vestries who were elected by their ratepayers rather than directly elected, but which during its period were separated into civil parishes, removing many residual Church of England ties.
-It was accountable to Parliament but not to a particular ministry to supervise accounts.
+The members of the MBW were not directly elected but were appointed by the parish vestries, which were elected by their ratepayers.
+It was accountable to Parliament, but not to a particular ministry to supervise its accounts.
 This democratic deficit vexed critics and rate-paying Londoners, especially after its budget grew and some of its members and staff engaged in embezzlement, bribery and breach of fiduciary duty (unfair contract procurement and mismanagement).
-However, the creation of county councils across the country on its demise indicated a widespread recognition of the advantages of the economies of scale available from uniting districts in procuring, improving and maintaining energy, street lighting, fire fighting, sanitation and transport, in the same way as large, well-funded, democratic, ministerially and accounting-regulated municipal corporations had since 1835.
+However, the creation of county councils across the whole country in 1888 indicated a widespread recognition of the advantages of the economies of scale available from uniting parishes in procuring, improving and maintaining energy, street lighting, fire fighting, sanitation, and transport.
+This also reflected the successful creation of municipal boroughs by the Municipal Corporations Act 1835.